 4. Flip the glider upright on the control bar.
-Try to set the basetube on level ground, and, in the case of a carbon basetube, try to avoid rocks.
+Try to set the basetube on level ground.
 Remove the glider bag and all the Velcro sail ties.
 Do not remove the leading edge tip protector bags at this time.
-If you have a newer model Talon on which the root battens fit over studs on top of the front keel tube, install the battens on the studs at this time.
-It is much easier to do so now than after spreading the wings.
+Install the root battens onto the studs on top of the keel at this time.